dieng444/slyboot-1.0.0/README.md

-Slyboot is a mini php framework that I developed, it allows developers to create strong and secure web applications.
+Slyboot is a mini php framework that I developed, it allows developers to create strong and secure web app.
 The framework includes a route component allowing developers to specify themselves route names (path).

 The framework also includes a form handler,